AnxietyAnxiety therapyBlood pressure

 Can anxiety raise blood pressure even when resting?

 Yes.
 Anxiety can raise blood pressure even while resting if the nervous system remains in a heightened stress state.
 Ongoing worry, shallow breathing, and muscle tension can keep blood pressure slightly elevated until the body fully relaxes.
-Stomach muscle tension can also lead to acid reflux due to anxiety.

 Does anxiety increase blood pressure long term?